 Program selection takes precedence over filtered screening.
-For more information about program selection, see "Self-check for eligibility with Screening" on page 4.
+For more information about program selection, see "Screen" on page 5.

 Eligibility screening

 Eligibility screening determines citizens' potential eligibility to receive a program or programs.
 To gather the more detailed information that is needed to determine whether citizens qualify for benefits, eligibility screening uses a longer and more detailed IEG script.
 Typical questions can relate to the citizen's income, or resources, for example, savings, stocks, or bonds.